'Neymar dreamed of playing against Messi' - Super League 'could start in five months' as general secretary defends competition | Goal.com

 Premier League clubs make up the final six spots, with Manchester United, Manchester City, Arsenal, Liverpool, Chelsea and Tottenham all on board, but three more founding teams are expected to join in the coming weeks.

-Bayern Munich, Borussia Dortmund and Porto have ruled out participating in the breakaway, but Laghari insists that no one has rejected the proposal completely as of yet.
+Bayern Munich, Borussia Dortmund and Porto have ruled out participating in the breakaway, but Laghrari insists that no one has rejected the proposal completely as of yet.

 "No one has refused an invitation at this stage," he said.